Mount Parnassus: Geology and geography

 Parnassus is one of the largest mountainous regions of Mainland Greece and one of the highest Greek mountains.
 It spreads over three prefectures, namely Boeotia, Phthiotis and Phocis, where its largest part lies.
-Its altitude is 2,457 meters (8,061 feet), and its highest peak is Liakouras.
-To the northwest, it is connected to Mount Giona and to the south to Kirphe.
+Its altitude is 2,457 meters (8,061 feet), and its highest peak is Liakoura.
+To the northwest, it is connected to mount Giona and to the south to mount Kirphi.

-The mountain is delimited to the east by the valley of the Boeotian Kephissus and to the west by the valley of Amfissa.
+The mountain is delimited to the east by the valley of the Boeotian Cephissus and to the west by the valley of Amfissa.
 An unusual geological feature of Parnassus is its rich deposits of bauxite, which has led to their systematic mining since the end of the 1930s, resulting in ecological damage to part of the mountain.

 Climate

 Mount Parnassus has very cold winters and cool summers.
 Below the data of the World Meteorological Organization station in the doline of Vathistalos.